Dance & Company

 Emily Parkinson graduated from James Madison University with degrees in Dance and English as well as earning a teaching license in dance for the Commonwealth of Virginia.
 She was the recipient of the Dance Faculty Award at JMU and served as Student Technical Director for the Dance Department for the 2012-13 academic years.
 Emily is Director of The Shenandoah Contemporary Dance Theatre.

-Rebecca Thomas, the Educational Director of Dance & Company and the founder and Director of Tappin’ Company, trained at the Wilkins School of Dance (Virginia Beach), where she later became a teacher.
+Rebecca Thomas, the Educational Director of Dance & Company and was the founder and Director of Tappin’ Company, trained at the Wilkins School of Dance (Virginia Beach), where she later became a teacher.
 Rebecca graduated from JMU in Interdisciplinary Liberal Studies with minors in Dance & Early Childhood Education.
 Rebecca teaches fourth grade at Peak View Elementary School.